ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

   </style>
 {% endraw %}{% endhighlight %}

-I use two css files.
-One is ``critical.css`` which only has important styles that are required in the beginning like page width, content width etc. This file loads immediately as I have declared it in the head tag.
-I have all other styles combined in a minified css file called ``main.css`` which is configured for lazy loading.
-{: .y}

 ### 6. Use a CDN to cache static files
 CDN stands for Content Distribution Network which delivers content through a server close to the end user and thus reducing the time required to fetch content.
 Google uses servers located in India in response to a request made by an Indian user.